-A complete blood count test measures several components of your blood, including Red blood cells, White blood cells, Haemoglobin, Haematocrit and Platelets.
-Abnormal high or low cell counts shown in complete blood count may indicate that you have an underlying medical condition.
+A complete blood count test measures several components of your blood, including Red blood cells, White blood cells, Haemoglobin, Haematocrit, and Platelets.
+Abnormal high or low cell counts are shown in complete blood count may indicate that you have an underlying medical condition.
 It does not require fasting.

 8. FSC /LH: